comboshreddies/kubectl-tks/README.md

 busybox for busybox pods and nginx for nginx pods.

 ## Q: How to use same script for different types of pods with different shells or different package managers?
-A: Create podConverter section like:
+A: Create podMap section like:
 ```console
 'p2inst': {
    "apt install -y" : "debian-pod-name.*",